alquan872/TDS_Group_10/README.md

 This repository contains the full end-to-end computational pipeline used to process, clean, model, and analyse the TDS Group 10 dataset for cardiovascular disease (CVD)-related research questions.
 The workflow is designed to run on an HPC cluster using **PBS job scheduling** and a combination of **R** and **Python** environments managed with **conda**.

+## Documentation

+A dedicated `Documentation/` folder is included in the repository to improve transparency and reproducibility of the preprocessing steps.

+This folder contains:

+- **Data Preprocessing Changes.xlsx** — an Excel file documenting all transformations applied to variables during preprocessing.

+The file includes:

+- Original variable names
+- Preprocessed variable names
+- Transformation applied
+- Domain classification (when applicable)
+- Additional notes and rationale for transformations

+This document provides a clear reference for all preprocessing decisions and ensures that variable transformations can be easily traced and reproduced throughout the pipeline.

 The pipeline is designed to address the following research questions:

 ## Research Questions